Constitution of Bhutan: Voluntary and involuntary abdication

 The Constitution provides substantive and procedural law for two paths of abdication for reigning monarchs: voluntary and involuntary.
 As stated above, the King may relinquish the exercise of Royal Prerogatives, and such relinquishment may be temporary.

 The Constitution provides that the King must abdicate the throne for willful violations of the Constitution or for suffering permanent mental disability.
 Either must be upon a motion passed by a joint sitting of Parliament.
-The motion for abdication must be tabled for discussion at a joint sitting of Parliament (presided by the Chief Justice of Bhutan) if at least ⅔ of the total number of the members of Parliament submits such a motion stating its basis and grounds.
+The motion for abdication must be tabled for discussion at a joint sitting of Parliament (presided by the Chief Justice of Bhutan) if at least two-thirds of the total number of the members of Parliament submits such a motion stating its basis and grounds.
 The King may respond to the motion in writing or by addressing the joint sitting of Parliament in person or through a representative.

-If, at such joint sitting of Parliament, at least ¾ of the total number of members of Parliament passes the motion for abdication, then such a resolution is placed before the people in a National Referendum to be approved or rejected.
+If, at such joint sitting of Parliament, at least three-fourths of the total number of members of Parliament passes the motion for abdication, then such a resolution is placed before the people in a National Referendum to be approved or rejected.
 If the National Referendum passes in all the Dzongkhags in the Kingdom, the King must abdicate in favour of the heir apparent.